 Can you smoke at Egyptian airports?

 Yes — at designated areas.
 Egypt’s tobacco regulations restrict indoor smoking in many enclosed public spaces, but enforcement at airports varies.
 Cairo (CAI), Hurghada (HRG), Sharm El Sheikh (SSH), and Luxor (LXR) all maintain designated smoking areas, with Cairo being the busiest hub and most likely to have indoor facilities at premium lounges.
-Outdoor zones are available at all major Egyptian airports.
+Outdoor areas are available at all major Egyptian airports.

 Where can I smoke at Cairo Airport (CAI)?

 Yes — Cairo International has designated smoking areas in both Terminal 2 (the newer international terminal opened 2009) and Terminal 3 (the EgyptAir hub).
-Some airline lounges include smoking sections; the general terminal areas have outdoor zones.
+Some airline lounges include smoking sections; the general terminal areas have outdoor areas.
 Specific room locations vary, so check airport signage on arrival.

 Are there smoking areas at Egyptian Red Sea resort airports?